oliverbenns/.plan/README.md

     - 2017-01-01 - A New Year.md
     - 2017-01-02.md

+You can see an example of of [Sen](https://github.com/oliverbenns/sen) in action on my [personal blog](https://github.com/oliverbenns/blog).

 ## Getting Started

 1. First steps require you to have the bash scripts and correct structure.
 You can do this by either: